 To check whether your child may be eligible for support through this program please contact your local NDIA office.
 Once families complete the required paperwork and are determined to be eligible they are offered an appointment time with a planner.
 Families meet with a planner to discuss their aspirations for their children's future and to form a plan outlining the required supports.
 Families are best served to consider their needs carefully before attending the planning meeting, so they can request the most appropriate supports for their child.

-Talking Matters are providers of speech pathology, psychology, and occupational therapy supports under this scheme.
-We also offer a range of programs such as 'Transition to School', 'Handwriting & fine motor skills', 'Social Skills' group programs and 'Art Therapy'.
+Talking Matters are providers of speech pathology and occupational therapy supports under this scheme.
+We also offer a range of programs such as 'Transition to School', 'Handwriting & fine motor skills', 'Social Skills' group programs and intensive school holiday services.
 Remember to include your child's communication, behavioural, social emotional and occupational therapy needs in your plan where they are needed.

 The Carers Allowance is a payment available through Centrelink for families with children who meet their criteria as a child with a disability.
 Many families use this payment to pay for their child's speech pathology or occupational therapy sessions.
 For further information about the payment and the process to apply please refer to the information published on the Centrelink information page.